-- AnalysisInfo (modules/processing/analysisinfo.py) generates some basic information on the current analysis, such as timestamps, version of Cuckoo and so on. - BehaviorAnalysis (modules/processing/behavior.py) parses the raw behavioral logs and perform some initial transformations and interpretations, including the complete processes tracing, a behavioral summary and a process tree. - Debug (modules/processing/debug.py) includes errors and the analysis.log generated by the analyzer.

-- Dropped (modules/processing/dropped.py) includes information on the files dropped by the malware and dumped by Cuckoo. - NetworkAnalysis (modules/processing/network.py) prases the PCAP file and extract some network information, such as DNS traffic, domains, IPs, HTTP requests, IRC and SMTP traffic. - StaticAnalysis (modules/processing/static.py) performs some static analysis of PE32 files. - Strings (modules/processing/static.py) extracts strings from the analyzer binary. - TargetInfo (modules/processing/targetinfo.py) includes information on the analyzed file, such as hashes. - VirusTotal (modules/processing/virustotal.py) lookup VirusTotal.com for AntiVirus signatures of the analyzed file.
+- AnalysisInfo (modules/processing/analysisinfo.py) generates some basic information on the current analysis, such as timestamps, version of Cuckoo and so on. - BehaviorAnalysis (modules/processing/behavior.py) parses the raw behavioral logs and perform some initial transformations and interpretations, including the complete processes tracing, a behavioral summary and a process tree. - Debug (modules/processing/debug.py) includes errors and the analysis.log generated by the analyzer. - Dropped (modules/processing/dropped.py) includes information on the files dropped by the malware and dumped by Cuckoo. - Memory (modules/processing/memory.py) executes Volatility on full memory dump. - NetworkAnalysis (modules/processing/network.py) prases the PCAP file and extract some network information, such as DNS traffic, domains, IPs, HTTP requests, IRC and SMTP traffic. - StaticAnalysis (modules/processing/static.py) performs some static analysis of PE32 files. - Strings (modules/processing/strings.py) extracts strings from the analyzer binary. - TargetInfo (modules/processing/targetinfo.py) includes information on the analyzed file, such as hashes. - VirusTotal (modules/processing/virustotal.py) lookup VirusTotal.com for AntiVirus signatures of the analyzed file.
 Note: the file is not uploaded on VirusTotal.com, if the file was not previously uploaded on the website no results will be retrieved.